souravrs999/FaucetCryptoBot/README.md

 ## [Faucet Crypto]('https://faucetcrypto.com/')
 <img src="media/fc-home-sc.png" alt="Faucet Crypto landing page" style="float: center; margin-right: 10px;" width="1000"/>

-### Ways of Earning

-List of the types of tasks you can do to earn money using our service.
-Each task has a different way to complete!

-##### Ptc Advertisements

-This task is very comfortable to complete, you just need to watch some advertised websites and you will receive your coins.

-##### Offerwalls

-A nice way to earn a lot of Coins by answering some questions, registering on services and downloading apps.

-##### Faucet Claim

-This task is the simplest one, you just need to click a button to get the reward, but the button only enables every 30 minutes.

-### Unique Features

-##### Direct withdraw

- Withdraw your earnings straight to your wallet.
-We pay directly via the blockchain.
-The owner of your money must be you and not a third party microwallet service.

-##### Referral commission

-Share your referral link with your friends and earn 20% of all their earnings for lifetime.
-Track your earnings on our advanced referral statistics panel.

-##### Level up system

-Complete tasks and earn levels, every level you reach, your reward get increased for lifetime.
-Combine this bonus with your items and multiply your earnings!

-### Items System

-The items system made completing tasks much less repetitive You will be able to win items that gives several different types of bonuses to your account.

-##### Market

-On the market place, you can buy and sell your items with the price you set to other real users of the website.

-##### Inventory

-Your inventory is where you store all your dropped and purchased items.
-So you can use it any time without risk

 <!-- Browser preference -->
 ### Brave Browser